Dobefu/DLiteScript/docs/content/docs/standard-library/math/cos.md

 +++
 title = 'math.cos'
 linkTitle = 'cos'
-description = 'Returns the cosine of an angle in radians.' weight = 0 draft = false
+description = 'Calculate the cosine of an angle in radians.
+Return the trigonometric cosine value for mathematical and geometric calculations.
+Part of the math namespace.' weight = 0 draft = false
 +++